 And that's it.
 It's beautifully simple, but the almost endless combination of Caption Cards and Photo Cards mean that you'll never get the same answer twice.
 If you're a meme lover, we guarantee that you'll be crying from laughter, whether playing with three or 20 people.
 It's the perfect game for the social media generation if, y'know, they could pull themselves from their phones for long enough to play it.

-The game's 55 large, circular cards have been designed in such a way that each one has exactly one symbol in common with each other card.
-There are five different ways of playing, but all revolve around spotting what symbol that is faster than anyone else, and then shouting it out.
+Dobble's 55 large, circular cards have been designed in such a way that each one has exactly one symbol in common with each other card.
+There are five different ways of playing, but all revolve around spotting the matching symbol faster than anyone else, and then shouting it out.
 Peace sign.
 Skull and crossbones!
-Purple HAND THING!
+PURPLE HAND THING!

 8. Brain Freeze